 AI Governance & Assurance · Regulated Drug Development

-Validation frameworks for probabilistic systems in regulated science — where reproducibility is bounded, the validated state is a moving target, and where the real sources of risk sit outside what traditional CSV machinery was built to test.
+Validation assurance for probabilistic systems in regulated science — where reproducibility is bounded, the validated state is a moving target, and conventional computer system validation practices were not designed for the sources of risk these systems introduce.

 01 / Frameworks